 The healthiest and most delicious alternative to pizza crust!

-Summer vacation is probably over for most of us.
-I hope you had a great time, lots of relaxing moments and hopefully you came back with your mind full of beautiful summer memories.
-Make sure you lock them up safely in a mental treasure chest.
+Have you had a summer vacation yet?
+I hope it’s in your plans.
+Make sure you have a great time, with lots of relaxing moments and hopefully you ‘ll come back with your mind full of beautiful summer memories which you will lock up safely in a mental treasure chest.
 They’ll be your best companion through the long, dark winter nights.

 But winter seems so far away.
 We don’t need to think about it just yet.
-On the contrary, we still have some summertime left to enjoy.
+On the contrary, we still have lots of summertime left to enjoy.
 Or summer recipes!
 And we are going to do so with a summer vegetable that I personally am in love with.
-And I was really happy to find out during the summer that many of my friends are, too!
+And recently, I was really happy to find out that many of my friends are, too!

 Are you an eggplant lover, too?
 After this recipe you’re going to be, for sure!
 Because there are so many people out there who love pizza but usually say no to it because of its carb-loaded crust.
 But what if it’s replaced with a delicious roasted summer vegetable?
 Which actually makes it so much lighter, healthier and gluten-free?

 Preparing and roasting the eggplants takes some time but there’s nothing difficult about it.
 You just need to salt them slightly and let them stand on paper towels for a while.
 You will soon notice that the towels will start getting wet.
 This is exactly what we want.
 To take away as much of their water content as we can and with it some of their natural bitterness.
 So we can have perfectly-roasted, sturdy bases for our pizzas.

 Paired with all the best flavors of the Mediteranean!
 A homemade pizza sauce made with fresh tomatoes, basil and oregano and topped with delicious ingredients like olives, green pepper, feta and mozzarella cheese!

 These pizzas are the best excuse to enjoy a glass of cold beer or wine.
 So, get them cooled and call this a pizza night!